Inform: Notable games written in Inform 7

 Mystery House Possessed (2005), by Emily Short, was the first Inform 7 game released to be public.
 It was released as part of the "Mystery House Taken Over" project.

 On March 1, 2006, Short announced the release of three further games:

 Bronze (an example of a traditional puzzle-intensive game) and Damnatio Memoriae (a follow-up to her award-winning Inform 6 game Savoir-Faire) were joined by Graham Nelson's The Reliques of Tolti-Aph (2006).
 When the Inform 7 public beta was announced on April 30, 2006, six "worked examples" of medium to large scale works were made available along with their source code, including the three games previously released on March 1.

 Emily Short's Floatpoint was the first Inform 7 game to take first place in the Interactive Fiction Competition.

 It also won 2006 XYZZY Awards for Best Setting and Best NPCs.
 Rendition, by nespresso (2007), is a political art experiment in the form of a text adventure game.
 Its approach to tragedy has been discussed academically by both the Association for Computing Machinery and Cambridge University.
+According to writer Aaron A. Reed, Inform 7's friendlier syntax and IDE allowed Jeremy Freese to create Violet (2008).